loganmarchione/hassos-addons/prometheus_node_exporter/README.md

 1. Add my [repository](https://github.com/loganmarchione/hassos-addons).
 The URL is `https://github.com/loganmarchione/hassos-addons`.
 1. Search for the "Prometheus Node Exporter" add-on in the Supervisor add-on store and install it.
 1. Disable "Protection mode" in the add-on panel.
-1. Optional - Check the `Configuration` tab.
+1. Optional - Check the `Configuration` tab of the add-on to make any changes you'd like.
 1. Start the add-on.
-1. Check the logs of the add-on to see if everything went well.
+1. Check the `Logs` tab of the add-on to see if everything went well.
-1. To verify the metrics are available, visit `http://your_home_assistant_ip_address:9100/metrics` in your browser, or use curl `curl -X GET http://your_home_assistant_ip_address:9100/metrics`.
+1. To verify the metrics are available, visit `http://your_home_assistant_ip_address:9100/metrics` in your browser, or use curl: `curl -X GET http://your_home_assistant_ip_address:9100/metrics`.

 ## Configuration